garrrrido/vr-masking-tools/README.md

 # VR Masking Tools

 Automated pipeline to generate alpha matte masks of a subject and pack them into FISHEYE190 VR video.
-Uses MatAnyone2 for masking, and fine-tuned SAM3 for automated person detection and accurate first-frame mask generation
+Uses MatAnyone2 for masking, and finetuned SAM3 for automated person detection and accurate first-frame mask generation

 --- HERE VIDEO SAMPLE ---